 Completion Time: 3 minutes 20 seconds

 The videos listed in the Related Items below provide a visual representation of COPAT tests in other Canadian jurisdictions.
 The Saskatchewan COPAT will be similar.

 Book a COPAT

 You must book your appointment directly via the contact information listed below.
+The COPAT Instructors will instruct you on the forms that are required prior to testing, and provide any other information related to the testing.
 The fee per test is paid by the applicant and is set by the respective educational institutions.
 Please note, these same institutions offer COPAT preparation courses; associated fees are paid by the applicant.
 An internet search of COPAT (and equivalent) programs may also provide self-directed preparation suggestions.